 ... an assessment of the original design that is not backed up by evidence.

-Having said all that, it still true that the design does have an unfortunate tendency to cam-out, and the problems seemed to be worse when using US screwdrivers on Japanese screws, and some US mechanics working in the 60s and 70s resorted to filing the ends of their screwdrivers in an attempt to get a better fit on Japanese screws.
+Having said all that, it still true that the design does have an unfortunate tendency to cam-out, and the problems seems to be particularly apparent when using older US screwdrivers on Japanese screws (some US mechanics working in the 60s and 70s resorted to filing the ends of their screwdrivers in an attempt to get a better fit on Japanese screws).

 Standards Harmonisation

-It turns out that the ISO crosshead screwdriver standard - and thus all the national standards that align to it (including US, Germany, Australia, UK etc) - is based on the original Japanese standard.
+The ISO crosshead screwdriver standards - and thus all the national standards that align to it (including US, Germany, Australia, UK etc) - are based on the original Japanese standard.
 This is illustrated below by the screenshots from the 1954 B4633 JIS standard, the US (ACME) B107.30 standard and the ISO 8764-1 standard

 I've transcribed the dimensions below to make it easier to read.
 As you can see, the international standards are aligned with the original JIS specification, bar the addition of a couple of manufacturing tolerances not referenced in the old standard.